vojtechpavlu/falbricate-base/docs/docs/System-Documentation/Building-Blocks/03_value-generator.md

 To create a Value Generator and to use it within the ecosystem, you need to follow simple rules:

 1. The generator needs to extend an abstract and generic class `ValueGenerator<ValueType, Configuration>`
-2. Yours configuration must be a superset of the `ValueGeneratorConfig` type
+2. Your configuration must be a superset of the `ValueGeneratorConfig` type
 3. _(Optional) if you want to register your value generator, you must follow [these instructions](#register-custom-value-generator)_

 !!! example